 What Damages Can Be Claimed For In A Wrongful Death Claim?

 Wrongful death lawsuits are intended to compensate the victim’s family members for any losses that they suffered due to the death of a loved one.
-In Manhattan, NY there are several things that can be claimed for, including:
+Our personal injury attorneys in Manhattan, NY can help you make a claim in a wrong death case for a variety of things.
+The list includes:

 Economic Damages in the form of: